-(3) When the platform filters out a small portion of fraudulent reviews (i.e. ), the unit manipulation cost is large (i.e. ), and the unit governance cost is small (i.e. ), firm B will be better off compared to no manipulation with a small .
-Under the same conditions as Case (2), when is relatively large, the governance intensity increases, resulting in a high penalty.
-To manage costs effectively, firm B should reduce its manipulation efforts as much as possible with a large .
+(3) Finally, when the platform filters out a small portion of fraudulent reviews (i.e., ), the unit manipulation cost is large (i.e., ), and the unit governance cost is small (i.e. ), firm B will be better off compared to the no manipulation scenario with a small .
+Under the same conditions as in Case (2), when is relatively large, the governance intensity increases, resulting in a high penalty.
+Therefore, to manage costs effectively, firm B should reduce its manipulation efforts as much as possible with a large .

 Unlike in the case of no governance, firm A may not necessarily choose to engage in manipulation when only firm B is doing so.
-In other words, when firm B engages in manipulation, firm A will achieve great profits by choosing not to manipulate.
+In other words, when firm B engages in manipulation, firm A achieves great profits by choosing not to manipulate.
 Proposition 7 shows these cases.
-It is noteworthy that firm A’s revenue from not manipulating can only exceed that from manipulating when the commission rate is relatively low (i.e. ).
+Notably, firm A’s revenue from not manipulating can only exceed that from manipulating when the commission rate is relatively low (i.e., ).
 This is because, when the commission rate is low, the superior firm A retains a relatively high net income from sales.
-In this scenario, even if the inferior firm B manipulates the market, A’s revenue can remain relatively stable through legitimate sales strategies.
-Conversely, if the commission rate is high, A’s net income decreases, which may lead A to resort to manipulation strategies to boost revenue.
+In this scenario, even if the inferior firm B manipulates the market, A’s revenue can remain relatively stable through the implementation of legitimate sales strategies.
+Conversely, if the commission rate is high, firm A’s net income decreases, which may lead it to resort to manipulation strategies to boost its revenue.

-(1) When the platform filters out the majority of fraudulent reviews (i.e. ), and the unit manipulation cost is large (i.e. ), firm A will be better off compared to manipulation with a large or a small .
-A smaller indicates that the platform’s governance mechanism is effective in filtering out fraudulent reviews, reducing both the quantity and impact of fraudulent reviews generated by firm B’s manipulation.
+(1) When the platform filters out the majority of fraudulent reviews (i.e., ), and the unit manipulation cost is large (i.e., ), firm A will be better off compared to manipulation with a large or a small .
+Here, a smaller indicates that the platform’s governance mechanism is effective in filtering out fraudulent reviews, thus reducing both the quantity and impact of fraudulent reviews generated by firm B’s manipulation.
 While firm B can still gain some profit through manipulation, the reduced number of fraudulent reviews limits its disruptive effect on the market.
-In this scenario, firm A’s genuine reviews become more appealing to consumers, making A’s non-manipulation strategy competitive in maintaining a high market share and achieving substantial profits.
+At the same time, in this scenario, firm A’s genuine reviews become more appealing to consumers, making A’s nonmanipulation a competitive strategy in maintaining a high market share and achieving substantial profits.
 Especially when is high, the cost of manipulation significantly increases, and with a large , the marginal benefit from its manipulation decreases.
 Consequently, firm A is more inclined to avoid manipulation to circumvent the high cost and preserve its authentic market image and reputation.
-At this point, when is large, it indicates that firm A’s perceived product quality is significantly superior to B’s.
-In this situation, firm A has already established a considerable market advantage, and even if firm B engages in manipulation through fraudulent reviews, it cannot fully close the quality gap between itself and A. Therefore, firm A does not need to resort to manipulation to further enhance its market competitiveness, as its quality advantage is already sufficient to attract consumers.
-Besides, the same holds when is small.
+Furthermore, when is large, it indicates that firm A’s perceived product quality is significantly superior to B’s.
+In this case, firm A has already established a considerable market advantage, and even if firm B engages in manipulation through fraudulent reviews, it cannot fully close the quality gap between itself and A. Therefore, firm A does not need to resort to manipulation to further enhance its market competitiveness because its quality advantage is already sufficient to attract consumers.
+Furthermore, the same holds when is small.
 This may be because when is low, the competition between firm A and firm B is intense, and firm A cannot secure a large market share.
 When firm A chooses to manipulate, the increase in profits is small because the platform will significantly weaken its manipulation effort.
-However, its effort will incur large costs because firm A’s effort is monotonically decreasing to according to Eq.
+However, its effort will incur large costs because firm A’s effort is monotonically decreasing to in accordance with Eq.
 (47-1).
 Therefore, firm A is more inclined to refrain from manipulation to avoid high costs in this case.